A Local's Favourite Caves in Iceland

 The famous magician Silly Billy disappeared into the cave of the ghosts!

-I would never ever have stepped into a hole in the ground to enter a pitch-black cave had I known that it is connected with ghosts!Regína inside Draugahellir - the Ghost Cave
+I would never have stepped into a hole in the ground to enter a pitch-black cave had I known that it is haunted!Regína inside Draugahellir - the Ghost Cave

 Inside Draugahellir - The Cave of the Ghosts ;)